 Erik has recently been involved in a series of Section 238 dissenting shareholder appraisal cases, and has extensive experience acting for both companies and dissenting shareholders in this context.
 He has also acted in contentious trust matters, acting for office holders such as trustees, beneficiaries, and protectors.

-Erik has co-authored a number of articles about developments in companies law and trust law in the Cayman Islands.
-He is a visiting lecturer at the Cayman Islands Law School, a contributor to the Cayman Islands Law Review, and a contributor to the text book Civil Litigation in the Cayman Islands (3rd Edition).
-Erik has been a member of the RISA (INSOL International) education subcommittee since 2014, and was awarded the RISA Rising Star Award in 2015.
-Erik is also a council member of the Caymanian Bar Association, and was a recognised attorney in both the 2017 and 2018 editions of Legal 500 Caribbean.
+Erik has co-authored a number of articles on developments in companies law and trust law in the Cayman Islands.
+He is a visiting lecturer at the Cayman Islands Law School, a Consultant Editor of the Cayman Islands Law Reports, a contributor to the Cayman Islands Law Review, and a contributor to the text book Civil Litigation in the Cayman Islands (3rd Edition).